Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 Once you know whether your call centre is going to be on-site or virtual, you can start hiring for the best customer support staff to make up your team.

 If you’ve got an office space, make sure you look for candidates in your area on the right hiring platforms.
-You should also consider the hiring pool when deciding where to locate your call centre.
+You can prepare your staff by creating high-quality call centre training courses, but you should also consider the local hiring pool when deciding where to locate your call centre.

 Either way, there are some roles that you’re going to need to fill to ensure a cohesive and skilled call centre team.
 These include: